NREL/hive/nrel/hive/resources/scenarios/denver_downtown/charging_prices/README.md

-Charging prices can be specified in two different ways:
+Charging prices are specified in a csv file and can be specified two different ways:

 1. Price per station with the following fields:
     - `time`: the time when the price becomes valid (allows for varible price schemes)